kaizinZ/WIDEstreaming2023_public/README.md

 # WIDEstreaming2023_public
 The goal is to collect traffic centered around streaming services and create a dataset.
 Considering the terms of service for each service, data collection is semi-automated.
 Instead of scraping or crawling, videos are played manually.

+Video services included in the dataset are netflix, AmazonPrimeVideo, YouTube, Hulu, Disneyplus, Twitch, and TikTok.
+Other services are Dropbox, Box, Fast.com, and Google Drive.

 ## Environment

 - Ubuntu 20.04.6 LTS